svirant/gSerialEnabler/README.md

 </br>

 > [!NOTE]
-> The "Internal" PCB can also be used for the "External" build, only the vias are smaller.
-The vias have been made larger on the External version to make soldering the Dupont line easier.
+> The "Internal" PCB can also be used for the "External" build.
+Only the through-holes are smaller.
+The through-holes have been made larger on the External version to make soldering the Dupont line easier.
 > It should be noted that the reverse is not true.
-The vias on the External version are too big to properly secure to pogo-pins.
+The through-holes on the External version are too big to properly secure to pogo-pins.
 >

 </br>